rocketeers-app/rocketeers/content/posts/how-to-extract-private-key-from-pfx-file.md

 ---
-title: How to extract private key from PFX file on macOS
+title: How to extract private key from PFX file
-slug: how-to-extract-private-key-from-pfx-file-on-macos
+slug: how-to-extract-private-key-from-pfx-file
 date: 2022-08-10
 ---